Jake Heggie: Recent operatic works

 In 2014, Pacific Chorale, VocalEssence, Conspirare, and the Philadelphia Singers commissioned Heggie and Scheer to compose The Radio Hour, a choral opera in one act.
 The opera focuses on an unhappy middle-aged woman disillusioned with her life and dully going through the motions of daily drudgery.
 Some of the choristers are the negative voices incessantly chiming inside her head, while others beckon to her from the radio.
-Singers even play the furniture in her room, with bodies comprising a chair, a lamp and a mirror.
+Singers even play the furniture in her room, with bodies constituting a chair, a lamp and a mirror.

 Great Scott, with an original libretto by Terrence McNally, received its premiere at the Dallas Opera on October 30, 2015.
 In Great Scott, opera star Arden Scott returns to her hometown to save the struggling company that launched her career.
 The opening night performance of the long-lost opera she discovered falls on the same night as the home team's first football championship.
 The opera starred mezzo-sopranos Joyce DiDonato and Frederica von Stade, soprano Ailyn Pérez, baritone Nathan Gunn and countertenor Anthony Roth Costanzo.
 Great Scott marked the third collaboration between Heggie and McNally.
 The work was enthusiastically received and the Heggie received a 2019 Grammy Nomination for Best New Composition (Classical).

 Heggie's 2016 operatic adaptation of the 1946 film It's a Wonderful Life was commissioned by Houston Grand Opera with a libretto by Gene Scheer.
 Based on Philip Van Doren Stern's story "The Greatest Gift" and made famous by the 1946 Frank Capra film, the opera follows the journey of George Bailey, a troubled banker about to end his own life on Christmas Eve only to be saved when his guardian angel helps him realize how many lives he has touched.
 It's a Wonderful Life had its world premiere December 2016 in the Wortham Theater Center's Cullen Theater.
 In 2017 PENTATONE released a live recording of the opera, performed by the Houston Grand Opera.
 Heggie and Scheer revised the piece following the premiere.
 It was subsequently performed to rave reviews at the San Francisco Opera.